kubic71/bachelors-thesis/ideas.md

 ## Map general GVision outputted image captions to some narrower and simpler image classification task
-The idea is to map the problem of attacking a cloud-based black-box classifier with tens of thousands of possible labels to Some language model would be probably needed.
+The idea is to map the problem of attacking a cloud-based black-box classifier with tens of thousands of possible labels to the fixed categories of classical CNN classifier.

+Some language model would be probably needed.

 ### Map to ImageNet labels